 Mobile applications are the preferred mechanism for data entry.
 Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription error and improve data quality.
+If available, adhesive barcode labels should be used and scanned into the mobile application.
 Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.
+For detailed instructions on protocol specific data entry into mobile devices, see the NEON Internal Sampling Support Library (SSL).

-However, given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
+Given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
 Paper datasheets should be carried along with the mobile devices to sampling locations at all times.
 As a best practice, field data collected on paper datasheets should be digitally transcribed within 7 days of collection or the end of a sampling bout (where applicable).
 However, given logistical constraints, the maximum timeline for entering data is within 14 days of collection or the end of a sampling bout (where applicable).
 See RD[04] for complete instructions regarding manual data transcription.